 Has your cat just had kittens?
 This is a busy and exciting time in your home.
 While mom is busy taking care of her babies, her body will be going through hormonal changes to prepare for her next heat cycle.

 You may have heard that female cats cannot get pregnant as long as they are still nursing kittens.
 Unfortunately, this not true.
-Most cats will have an estrus cycle (heat cycle) within six to eight weeks after giving birth.
-On rare occasions, a cat will have an estrus cycle within a week after her kittens were born.
+Most cats will have an estrus cycle (heat cycle) about 4 weeks after weaning their kittens if it is still the breeding season.
 She may still be nursing and in heat at the same time.

 Estrus is described as the period of receptivity to mating and is linked with the production of estradiol (a type of estrogen) produced by ovarian follicles.
 It is not to be confused with menstruation in human females, and you will rarely, if ever, see any signs of blood, although occasional mucous discharge may be evident.

 When Can Cats Become Pregnant Again?